gwuhaolin/stickylist/README.md

 Notice that `key` in data is for improve performance, if not provide will use index as key.

+3. instance method `scrollTo(index)` can used to control StickyList scroll to a group by group index. e.g scroll to top(0) and bottom(data.length-1)

 See a [live demo](https://gwuhaolin.github.io/stickylist/) and it's [source code](https://github.com/gwuhaolin/stickylist/blob/master/src/doc/index.js).

 ### Custom styles